blockchainamm/Dorian_scale_synth/README.md

 The frequencies of notes in dorain scale played for C4 as root note is shown below,

-The frequencies in Hz of ascending notes for C4 in the dorian scale\
+The frequencies in Hz (Hertz) of ascending notes for C4 in the dorian scale\
 261.6256\
 293.6648\
 311.127\